focus-editor/focus/LOG.md

     - Grep in the project
     - Save modified buffers to temporary files and recover after crashes

+- Grep in the project
+    + Profile the use of the in-buffer search
+    + Write a BMH implementation for search
+    + Compare with the previous version
+    - ...

 - Implement case-insensitive search in buffer
 - Bug: crash when drawing search bar with in small window
 - Bug: resize pointer is not shown when trying to resize window
+- Task: Check the implementation of find_index_from_left_whole_word and make sure it uses the fact that bytes in the multi-byte utf-8 characters always start with 10 (can just check one byte on each side)

 - Navigating project dirs in a dialog
 - Create new files (with a mini-dialog?)